freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations/css-foundations-question-c.md

 }
 ```

 Both our `.read` and `.unread` selectors share the `color: white;` and `background-color: black;` declarations, but otherwise have several of their own unique declarations.
-To cut down on the repetition, we can group these two selectors together as a comma-separated list:
+To cut down on the repetition, you can group these two selectors together as a comma-separated list:

 ```css
 .read,